hadi-el-hajj/blog/content/posts/Unity_Roll_a_Ball_Implementation.md

 ## Difficulties
 All steps were easy until when I had to duplicate the collectibles.
 It was not hard creating the collectibles, but rather moving them around the scene to place them right (my choice was to place them in a circle).
 There was a little catch.
-I had to change the Toggle Tool - Gizmo - Handle Rotation to Global (from local), so the object moves as I wish (parallel to the ground) when looking at it through the Y-Axis.
+I had to change the Toggle Tool - Gizmo - to Global (from local), so the object moves as I wish (parallel to the ground) when looking at it through the Y-Axis.
 I found this catch through Unity's tutorial videos on youtube, specifically: https://www.youtube.com/watch?v=HlDGSStxuHI